armory/docs/content/en/scale-agent/tasks/dynamic-accounts/enable.md

 ---
-title: Enable Dynamic Accounts in the Armory Scale Agent
+title: Enable and Configure Dynamic Accounts in the Armory Scale Agent
 linkTitle: Enable Dynamic Accounts
 description: >
   Learn how to enable and configure the Dynamic Accounts feature in Armory Scale Agent for Spinnaker and Kubernetes.